 A postgraduate qualification can help you to further your career, develop your knowledge, or even prepare you to start your own business.
 It is an investment in yourself and your future.

-The University of Lincoln offers a range of events throughout the year to help you find out more about the opportunities available, from Taster Days and Being Brilliant Brunches, to our Great Lives public lecture series.
+The University of Lincoln offers a range of events throughout the year to help you find out more about the University, the programmes we offer, and the wider city.
+They range from Postgraduate Open Days and Brunches, to our Great Lives public lecture series.
 These events enable you to explore our campus, meet our academics and support staff, and ask any questions you may have.

 The University of Lincoln welcomes high-profile individuals from all over the world to speak at our prestigious Great Lives public lecture series.
 Our students, staff, and members of the public benefit from guest lectures by Visiting Professors and Lecturers recognised as leaders in their field.
 Here is art critic, journalist, and TV presenter Andrew Graham-Dixon.